danieldiamond/gitlab-analytics/README.md

 # Meltano

-Meltano is a convention-over-configuration framework for analytics, business intelligence, and data science.
+Meltano is an open source convention-over-configuration product for data engineering, analytics, business intelligence, and data science.
 It leverages open source software and software development best practices including version control, CI, CD, and review apps.

 Meltano stands for the [steps of the data engineering life-cycle](#data-engineering-lifecycle): Model, Extract, Load, Transform, Analyze, Notebook, and Orchestrate.